Property Management Fees in Phoenix

 The monthly management fee

 This is the core fee and it covers day-to-day operations: rent collection, tenant communication, maintenance coordination, inspections and owner reporting.
-In the Phoenix metro, 8–11% of collected rent is the normal band for single-family and small multifamily.
+In the Phoenix metro, 8-11% of collected rent is the normal band for single-family homes; MULTIfamily is priced on its own percentage, covered below.
 Two things matter in the fine print: whether the percentage applies to collected rent (you pay nothing on a vacant unit) or scheduled rent (you pay even when it sits empty), and what counts as included versus billable extras.

 Leasing and tenant placement fees